ScottLogic/blog/_posts/2020-02-10-sprint-goals.md

 title: Sprint Goals!
 date: 2020-02-10 00:00:00 Z
 categories:
-- shogarth
 - Delivery
 tags:
 - Agile
 author: shogarth
 layout: default_post
 summary: Setting a Sprint Goal is a powerful means of achieving focus, motivating and inspiring your team.
 So why is it always forgotten about?
 ---

 The youth of today are always talking about squad goals - aspirational attainments for a group.
 It's a nice concept and actually built into the Scrum framework, as Sprint Goals.